LyteFM/overlap-components/README.md

 # Computation of Overlap Components in linear time

 ### About
-This algorithm accompanies the following paper:
+This code, written by Michael Rao, accompanies the following paper:

 P. Charbit, M. Habib, V. Limouzy, F. de Montgolfier, M. Raffinot, M. Rao.
 A note on computing set overlap classes